CSX

 -

 2006 (approx.) when CSX was blocking pedestrian access to a city park in Philadelphia along the Schuylkill River by parking unitized trains of reeking garbage across the entry gateways into the park.
-At the same time, they were denying that they would ever allow bike-ped crossing of their active line.
+At the same time, they were denying that they would ever allow bike-ped crossing of their active line--anywhere.
 CSX knew that there was a bike-ped crossing of one of their active lines 7 miles from their HQ in JAX.
 A crossing that not only was allowed by them, but designed and built by them.
 A video of that trail crossing of an active RR that was shown extensively on TV in Philly.
 A few months later CSX agreed to a plan to formalize a safe bike-ped crossing that included agreeing to never park smelly garbage trains on the crossing areas.

 -

 2009 when CSX sold the active mainline from Framingham to Worcester to the state of Mass and refused to include in the sale, the dead corridor in those seven communities.
 They wanted to continue their hardball negotiations with the communities for those dead RRs.
 They wanted to continue to negotiate w the individual town committees made up of volunteers whose professional careers were outside of the real estate industry.
 This was where the CSX professional RE people held the upper hand in negotiations.
+The state of Mass paid $109 million for the ownership (and more importantly, the right to be in control of dispatch) of the CSX mainline west of Framingham to Worcester. $109 million.

 -